Investin-pro/Investin_docs/docs/manager.md

 * Minimum return

-    The manager can set the minimum returns they will be targetting before collecting the performance fee on the profits made on the fund.
-The higher its set the better.
-This paramater once set cannot be changed and the contract will allow manager to collect there fee only when the minimum return criteria is met.
-The current range bound set is from 5-50% return on invesment
+    The manager can set the minimum returns they will be targeting before collecting the performance fee on the positive returns made on AUM.
+The higher it's set, the better with regards to gaining investors' confidence.
+This parameter once set cannot be changed and the contract will allow manager to collect their fee only when the minimum return criteria is met.
+The current minimum is set at a 5% return on investment.

 * Performance fee

-    The manager needs to set the performance fee they will be collecting when the minimum return set by them is met on total assets under management.
-The performance fee parameter is range bound and can be set in 5-50% range.
+    The manager needs to set the performance fee they will be collecting when the minimum return is met on each individual investment.
+The performance fee parameter is range bound to a ceiling of 40% and 1/10th of the total fee collected by the Manager is allocated towards Investin.